Cmmh1101/Cmmh1101/README.md

    -  Helping others develope skills!

 ## 💞️ I’m looking to:
-   - Work in companies with companies that embrace diversity.
+   - Work with companies that embrace diversity.
    - Collaborate in front-end development, English-Spanish websites and apps translation/creation.